Keyfactor/digicert-mpki-caplugin/README.md

         * **ClientCertLocation** - Location on the Gateway Server File System of Client Certificate sample: C:\temp\myclientcert.pfx
         * **ClientCertPassword** - Password for the SOAP Client Certificate.
         * **EndpointAddress** - Endpoint address for SOAP Service sample: https://someurl/pki-ws/certificateManagementService.
-        * **OuStartPoint** - Value of the OuStartPoint Name that digicert expects in the API.

 2. TODO Certificate Template Creation Step is a required section